 This group is composed of persons 65 years of age or older, persons who are blind, and persons who are disabled.
-The income eligibility level for SPD persons is 100 percent of the Federal Poverty Level (FPL).
+The income eligibility level for SPD persons is 100 percent of the federal poverty income level (FPL).
 The resource limit (excluding home, car, and burial plot) is \$2,000 for individuals or \$3,000 for a couple.